goosewood/blurlock-neofetch/README.md

 I have compton command on there, but you can remove those or add whatever composite manager you use.
 I like transparent terminals, but if I don't want people reading my screen when I get up, that doesn't work lol.

+# Credit

+Some of the imagemagick commands were taken from another script that for the life of me I can't remeber the name of, sorry :c